 Why it’s called “Ramsar”

 The term “Ramsar” comes from the city of Ramsar in Iran, where the Ramsar Convention on Wetlands was signed in 1971.
+This city became the birthplace of the convention, which laid the foundation for global cooperation in protecting and conserving wetlands.

 What are the three pillars of the Ramsar Convention?